storebrand/target-postgres/README.md

+# ⚠️ This repository is no longer being maintained
+Storebrand have moved on from Meltano, and we're therefore no longer maintaining this repository.

 # `target-postgres`

 This is a slight modification of the [Meltano target-postgres](https://gitlab.com/meltanolabs/target-postgres) for use with the PGVector extension to Postgres, intended for RAG/LLM applications and writing embeddings to the database.
 It is not intended for general use, although the only change is to the target datatype for writing arrays to postgres - it is now `pgvector` instead of `jsonb`.
 This will likely cause arrays of something other than numbers to cause errors.